menu iconknow your dna logosearch icon

 How Do Alleles Determine Traits?

-These instructions determine your physical characteristics, such as height, skin color, hormone levels, and propensity toward certain diseases.
+These instructions determine your traits, like your physical characteristics and personality.
+Physical traits include height, skin color, hormone levels, and propensity toward certain diseases.

 The differences between physical traits are dependent on what mutant alleles you have.
 Having alleles that tell your cells to grow black hair causes you to have black hair, and so on.1